DataDog/dd-sdk-android/dd-sdk-androidx-fragments/README.md

-# Datadog Integration for Timber
+# Datadog Integration to be able to use the TrackFragmentsAsViewsStrategy for AndroidX

 ## Getting Started

-To include the Datadog integration for Timber in your project, simply add the following to your application's `build.gradle` file.
+To include the Datadog Fragments tracking strategy AndroidX implementation in your project, simply add the following to your application's `build.gradle` file.

 ```
 repositories {